jaymehta1444/OpenCV_Projects/Poker Hands/README.md

 1. Prepare your video:

-- Place your video file in the project directory.
-Or start your webcame
+- Place your video file in the project directory, or start your webcam.

 2. Run the Poker Hand Detector: